dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     forbid it, but doing so is discouraged.*

 *In short, you can't use refutable patterns in places that don't do control flow.
-Use simple identifiers (optionally with type annotations) to declare variables in pattern declarations.
-Use simple identifiers to assign to variables in pattern assignments.
-Use explicitly marked identifiers to declare variables in `case` patterns.
+Use identifier patterns or type annotated variable patterns to declare variables in pattern declarations.
+Use identifier patterns to assign to variables in pattern assignments.
+Use variable patterns to declare variables in `case` patterns.
 Use `_` anywhere for a wildcard.*

 ## Static semantics